Waxing Gibbous on

 Lunation 84 / 1037

-The Moon is 12 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 12 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 84 of Meeus index or 1037 from Brown series.

-The length of the lunation is 29 days, 17 hours and 4 minutes.
-It is 1 hour and 21 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The length of this lunation is 29 days, 17 hours and 4 minutes and it is 1 hour and 21 minutes longer than the upcoming lunation's length.
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 Lunation length longer than mean